HouzuoGuo/laitos/doc/Web service: Twilio telephone SMS hook.md

 Hosted by laitos [web server](https://github.com/HouzuoGuo/laitos/wiki/Daemon:-web-server), the web service is triggered by incoming calls and SMS from Twilio platform, and offers caller/sender access to all toolbox features.

-That means: using telephone, SMS, and satellite terminals you will have to personal Emails, Facebook, Twitter, and more!
+That means: using telephone, SMS, and satellite terminals, you will be able to access personal Emails, Facebook, Twitter, and much more!

+## Preparation
+1. Sign up for an account at [twilio.com](https://www.twilio.com) - an API platform that connects computer programs with public switched telephone and mobile network.
+Sign up is free.
+2. Visit Twilio developer's console, then [purchase a phone number](https://www.twilio.com/console/phone-numbers/search).
+   Make sure the number can make calls and SMS - not all numbers come with these capabilities!
+A number costs between 2-10 USD/month to own, and each call/SMS costs extra.

+If you have or plan to use [toolbox feature for making calls and SMS](https://github.com/HouzuoGuo/laitos/wiki/Toolbox-feature:-making-calls-and-send-SMS), feel free to share the Twilio account and phone number with the toolbox feature as well.

 ## Configuration
 Follow [command processor](https://github.com/HouzuoGuo/laitos/wiki/Command-processor) to construct configuration for